nickjuntilla/wttp-bridge/README.md

-# Web2 to Web3 (WTTP) Gateway
+# Web2 to Web3 (WTTP) Bridge

-WTTP Gateway redirects WTTP requests through an embedded RPC in the browser.
+WTTP Bridge redirects WTTP requests through an embedded RPC in the browser.
 Query contract addresses after wttp.
 The server must be configured to send all requests back to index.html like a single page app.

 ## To run